-Milnor® electrical schematic manuals contain a table of contents/component list, a set of schematic drawings, and a signal routing table.
+Milnor[®] electrical schematic manuals contain a table of contents/component list and a set of schematic drawings.
 These documents are cross referenced and must be used together.

 The table of contents/components list shows, for every component on every schematic in the manual, the component item number (explained in detail below), statement of function, parent schematic number, part number, description and electric box location.
+In older manuals, two component lists are provided: List 1 sorts the components by function, and List 2 by type of component.
+Newer schematic manuals include only the list sorted by component number.

-The schematic drawings use symbols for each electro-mechanical component, and indicate the function of each.
+The schematic drawings use symbols for each electromechanical component, and indicate the function of each.
 Integrated circuits are not shown, but the function of each microprocessor input and output is stated.
-Certain electrical components not pertinent to circuit logic, such as wire connectors, are not represented on the schematic but are shown in the signal routing table.
-Most machines (manuals) require several schematics to describe the complete control system including all available options.
-However, this means that there are usually some schematics that do not apply to a specific machine.
-Each schematic is devoted to circuits with common functions (e.g., microprocessor inputs, motor contactors).
-Schematics appear in the manual in alphanumeric order.
+Certain electrical components not pertinent to circuit logic, such as wire connectors, are not represented on the schematic.